christophihl/startupengineer/content/_repos/dat_sci_2/01_intro_r.md

 **Steps**

-1. Click “Download R for Mac/Windows”
+1. Click “Download R for Linux / macOS / Windows”
-2. Download the appropriate file:
+2. Download the appropriate file (You should have at least version 4.1.0):
     + Windows users click Base, and download the installer for the latest R version
-    + Mac users select the file R-4.X.X.pkg that aligns with your OS version
+    + Mac users select the file R-4.2.3.pkg that aligns with your OS version
 3. Follow the instructions of the installer.

 ***